dankamongmen/notcurses/USAGE.md

-  NCLOGLEVEL_SILENT,  // default. print nothing once fullscreen service begins NCLOGLEVEL_PANIC,   // print diagnostics immediately related to crashing NCLOGLEVEL_FATAL,   // we're hanging around, but we've had a horrible fault NCLOGLEVEL_ERROR,   // we can't keep doin' this, but we can do other things NCLOGLEVEL_WARNING, // you probably don't want what's happening to happen NCLOGLEVEL_INFO,    // "standard information" NCLOGLEVEL_VERBOSE, // "detailed information"
+  NCLOGLEVEL_SILENT,  // default. print nothing once fullscreen service begins NCLOGLEVEL_PANIC,   // print diagnostics immediately related to crashing NCLOGLEVEL_FATAL,   // we're hanging around, but we've had a horrible fault NCLOGLEVEL_ERROR,   // we can't keep doing this, but we can do other things NCLOGLEVEL_WARNING, // you probably don't want what's happening to happen NCLOGLEVEL_INFO,    // "standard information" NCLOGLEVEL_VERBOSE, // "detailed information"